|Coordinates:||64.3143 N -20.3011 W|

 In 1981 the ditch was cleaned again and geyser was activated by soap to make a movie.
 Now this is strictly forbidden.

-After earthquakes in 17th and 21st June 2000 there were signs of activity - Geysir was erupting 8 - 10 m high.
+After earthquakes on June 17 and 21, 2000 there were signs of activity - Geysir was erupting 8 - 10 m high.
 Since 2005 it again became weaker.
 In 2010 it erupted approximately once per day.

 The giant hot spring